 More information about Salary is found in Functional Reference Manual Non Core.

+Jeppesen Crew Portal

+Jeppesen Crew Portal is the interface crew uses to register bids, preferences and requests that can affect planning.

+Jeppesen Crew Portal is designed as several JavaEE web applications meaning that it needs a web application server to run.
+In the SAS deployment, the application server is JBoss.

+Jeppesen Crew Portal is accessed from a link in the SAS Crew Portal.

 Other client applications

 There are some other client applications in the system possible to use and accessible by some roles.